 However, the opposition faced by the hugely promising Farm to Fork Strategy since its publication intensified dramatically from 2022 onwards.
 This opposition was driven by actors with a vested interest in maintaining the status quo, who instrumentalised geopolitical crises to launch a scaremongering campaign centred on a misrepresentation of food security.
 This campaign, heavily powered by mis- and disinformation, ultimately derailed the political debate and process by fuelling fear and confusion among citizens, businesses and politicians alike.
-This pushback centres on a narrative artificially pitching improved environmental sustainability against farming and food security and has targeted measures under the EU Green Deal and its ensuing initiatives, with the Farm to Fork Strategy suffering the worst blows.
-As political and institutional actors have shifted into campaign mode ahead of the EU elections, they have become increasingly restless and concerned with gathering political support to secure re-election.
+This pushback centred on a narrative artificially pitching environmental sustainability against farming and food security and targeted measures under the EU Green Deal and its ensuing initiatives, with the Farm to Fork Strategy suffering the worst blows.
+As the new Commission gets to work and new policy pathways are set into motion, revising EU animal welfare legislation is more urgent than ever.

-Some of the most powerful agri-food lobbies have become even more visible in the political arena in this context, both at the EU and the global level, as shown by a spike in the number of delegates from Big Meat and Dairy industries at the most recent COP summit.27
+Some of the most powerful agri-food lobbies have become even more visible in the political arena in this context, both at the EU and the global level, as shown by a spike in the number of delegates from Big Meat and Dairy industries at recent COP summits.27